Judiciary of Portugal: Judicial courts

 The Judicial order (Ordem Judicial) is the first category of common courts (excluding the Constitutional Court), forming a proper hierarchical structure that has the Supreme Court of Justice (Supremo Tribunal de Justiça) in Lisbon as its superior body.
-This order also includes the five intermediate level courts called Relação (Guimarães, Oporto, Coimbra, Lisbon and Évora) and the judicial courts of first instance.
+This order also includes the five intermediate level courts called Relação (Guimarães, Porto, Coimbra, Lisbon and Évora) and the judicial courts of first instance.
 The judicial courts of first instance can be courts of generic competence or courts of specific competence.

 For the purpose of the Judicial order, until 2014, Portugal was divided in 231 uneven comarcas, constituting the territorial areas of jurisdiction of the courts of first instance.
 With some adjustments carried away over the years, that division was essentiality the one established in the judiciary reform of 1835.
 Depending on the size of its population, each comarca could have from a single court of general jurisdiction with just a single judge to a complex structure of diverse courts of special jurisdiction (civil, criminal, criminal procedure, labour, family, etc.), each of which, by itself, could include several specialized sections and judgeships.
 The comarcas were grouped in 57 judicial circles (círculos judiciais) and these in four judicial districts (distritos judiciais).